doombubbles/bg3-mods/Wiki/New-Items.md

 **The Mental Cloth** - Combines most of the effects of The Cunning Cloth, The Lucid Cloth, and The Splendid Cloth.
 Combine using a Thread of Uninhibited Kushigo dropped by Oprheus' Honour Guard.

 **The Universal Cloth** - Combines most of the effects of The Physical Cloth and The Mental Cloth.
-Combine using a Thread of Uninhibited Kushigo, and supply the final power up using the Orphic Ring (loot).
+Combine using a Thread of Universal Kushigo, purchased from Koll the Red at High Hall.

 **Portent Robe** - Version of the Potent Robe that scales with Intelligence instead of Charisma.
 Can be created from the Potent Robe by combining using a 'Potent Rope' sold by Mattis at Last Light Inn.

+**Important Robe** - Version of the Potent Robe that scales with Wisdom instead of Charisma.
+Can be created from the Portent Robe by combining using an 'Important Rose' sold by Mattis at Last Light Inn.

 **Gloves of Finesse** - Lets you Sneak Attack with non-finesse weapons.
 Sold by Sticky Dondo at the Guildhall.